-Students can be engaged on the project and be paid an annual stipend of \in 6,000 when reading for a full-time Master's degree or an annual stipend of \in 8,000 when reading for a full-time Doctoral degree.
-In cases where postgraduate degrees are read for on a part-time basis, these stipends may be prorated at the discretion of Xjenza Malta.
+Students can be engaged on the project and be paid an annual stipend of $\in$ 6,000 when reading for a full-time Master's degree or an annual stipend of $\in$ 8,000 when reading for a full-time Doctoral degree.
+In the case of a part-time Post-graduate degree, the respective stipend will be calculated pro-rata and at the discretion of Xjenza Malta.
 Students must be engaged through a Maltese academic entity.
 Where the applying entity is not a Maltese Academic Entity, reasonable supervisory fees are eligible under subcontracting.